 India’s rapidly growing health system is placing huge demands on the country’s capacity to educate the next generation of clinical and public health professionals and health system policy makers and managers.
 Education and training programs, especially in the private sector, are being rapidly created to meet the rising demand.
 New models for human resource development for public health may be needed to meet future needs.
 Educators often lack up-to-date and India-relevant materials for teaching as well as newer technologies to expand their reach and impact.

-Engagement with India and its other south Asian neighbors is an essential element of HSPH’s commitment to accelerating global health and equity progress through its missions of knowledge production, knowledge translation, and knowledge communication.
-The HSPH-IHP will be a vital instrument to strengthen that engagement.
+Engagement with India and its other south Asian neighbors is an essential element of the School’s commitment to accelerating global health and equity progress through its missions of knowledge production, knowledge translation, and knowledge communication.
+IHP will be a vital instrument to strengthen that engagement.